nuEGil/NotesOnTextTasks/ReadMe.md

 # Repository map
 This gives a description of the directories for each part of the project.

-## RAGTextApp
-Making the parts for a text application that uses Retrieval Augmented Generation.
-Focusing in on the retreival part, and data object generation part though.

-### TODO
+## TODO
-1. Make a google collab to demonstrate retrival functions from TapeReader.py
+1. Continue experimenting with web apps --UI/UX
 2. Use Wikipedia API to get a list of common words, a dictionary, and some articles
 3. Create a heirarchical text dataset from task 2.
 4. Train a text classifier for the heirarchical relationships
 5. Make a text embedding + look up table.
 No need for the final layer of a word model to have N words output shape. consider binary,or an embedding structure to have less outputs but still represent all words.

-5. Make a better GUI to bundle it all up
+## RAGTextApp
+Making the parts for a text application that uses Retrieval Augmented Generation.
+Focusing in on the retreival part, and data object generation part though.

 ### Scripts
 1. FeatureCrafting.py -- initial pass at extracting nouns, sentences, words, etc.